VibeScripter/VibeScripter/README.md

 ### Hi there 👋

 - 🔭 I code mainly in Python, Powershell, and a tiny bit of Java nowadays
-- 🌱 I’m currently learning best security practices!
+- 🌱 Currently learning PM and AWS Cloud :)
 - 💬 Talk to me about collaborating on a project!
 - 📫 How to reach me: [/in/nyanscripter](https://www.linkedin.com/in/nyanscripter/)